parth-2705/portfolio-next-supabase/README.md

 ## Getting started
 ### Setting up Supabase
-1.Visit supabase [website](https://supabase.com/dashboard/projects) and create a new project
+1. Visit supabase [website](https://supabase.com/dashboard/projects) and create a new project
 2. Create a new database
 3. Create tables `basic`, `skills`, `experience` and `education`